mmoldsvor/HomeAutomation/README.md

 **List Devices**
 ----
-  Returns json data every device in the network
+  Returns json data for every device in the network

 * **URL**